akhomsib/Climate_Change_Surface_Temperature_Prediction/README.txt

 # Climate Change: Surface Temperature Prediction and Visualization
 --------------------------------------------------------------------------------

-We use a virtual environment to run all the code and corresponding visualization.
+A virtual environment is used to run all the code and corresponding visualization.
 Please follow the intructions below to setup and run the code.

 1. To setup the environment